 When to use branches

-Imagine that you want to add a new feature to a software project’s codebase.
-However, you are unsure if the new feature will work as expected and want to experiment without affecting the main codebase.
+Imagine that you want to add a new feature to a software project’s codebase but you aren’t sure if the new feature will work as expected.
+You want to experiment without affecting the main codebase.

 In this scenario, use a Git branch to create a separate line of development for the new feature.
 This avoids affecting the main codebase.
 Once the feature is complete and tested, you can merge the branch back into the main codebase.
 Depending on your organization’s process, you may choose to delete the branch to prevent clutter.